Glencoe Ski area: History

+Car park and other facilities

 The car park is at the base of Meall a' Bhuiridh at 1247 ft.
 Snowsports facilities are reached via the Access chair lift which lifts to the plateau station at 2362 ft.
-During the winter, snowsports, lessons, sledging and lift accessed hiking is available.
+During the winter, snowsports lessons, sledging and lift accessed hiking is available.
 The chairlift runs throughout the year, providing access to the mountain in summer for tourists, climbers, hikers and mountain bikers.

-A range of cross country and downhill mountain bike trails and bike, helmet and armour rental are available as are sno-tubing sessions on the plastic slope at the base of the mountain.
+A range of cross country and downhill mountain bike trails and bike, helmet and armour rental are available as are snow-tubing sessions on the plastic slope at the base of the mountain.
+The UK's highest disc golf course is due to open in the summer of 2023, accessed via the main access chairlift.

+Year-round operations

 Onsite accommodation is available year-round in micro-lodges, electric hookups and camping plots.
-Accommodation is also available in nearby Glencoe, Ballachulish, Killin, crianlarich and Fort William.
+Accommodation is also available in nearby Glencoe, Ballachulish, North Ballachulish, crianlarich and Fort William.